Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy? These are your best options with low or no height limits!

 Fantasyland

-Cinderella Castle*: Yes, we have a castle at Disneyland…..but it's not Cinderella's.
+Yes, we have a castle at Disneyland…..but it’s not Cinderella’s.
 The castle is stunning, and worth a walk through.
+It’s also WAY bigger than the Disneyland castle.
 Take some time, look at all the unique details.
+If you CAN, book a meal at Cinderella’s Royal Table.
+It’s a really fun and unique experience.

-Dumbo the Flying Elephant: Dumbo is always a must do.
-Disney World's Dumbo ride is located in the adorable Story Book Circus area, and it's a great spot for younger kids.
-You can visit the characters in circus gear, explore, and even check out Dumbo's foot prints in the ground all over the area!
+Dumbo is always a must do.
+Disney World’s Dumbo ride is located in the adorable Story Book Circus area.
+It’s a great spot for younger kids.
+You can visit the characters in circus gear and explore.
+You can even check out Dumbo’s foot prints in the ground all over the area!

-Enchanted Tales with Belle*: This is one of my favorite things to do at Disney World.
+This is one of my favorite things to do at Disney World.
 In any park.
 This adorable interactive play involves the audience.
-Children take on roles from Belle's story and get to walk through her cottage, the Beast's Library, and even meet the princess.
+Children take on roles from Belle’s story and get to walk through her cottage and the Beast’s Library.
+They even meet the princess herself.

 Frontierland